dhanrajsinh24/2D-Puzzle-Game-Demo-Unity/README.md

 # Connect Flow

-**Connect Flow** is a puzzle game where the objective is to connect all computers to WiFi using available nodes, either directly or through cables.
+**Connect Flow** is a puzzle game inspired by **Loop Energy** game (`https://play.google.com/store/apps/details?id=com.infinitygames.loopenergy`) where the objective is to connect all computers to WiFi using available nodes, either directly or through cables.
 Once all computers are connected, the level is cleared, and the player’s score is calculated based on the number of moves made.

 ## Features